arvidl/slektstre/README.md

 **📥 Download podcast files:**
 - [MP3 (universal compatibility)](podcast/Slektstre_med_Python_og_Grafteori__Slik_Analyserer_du_Din_Famil.mp3) - 20MB
 - [M4A (high quality)](podcast/Slektstre_med_Python_og_Grafteori__Slik_Analyserer_du_Din_Famil.m4a) - 40MB

+> **📝 Note:** Podcast files are not included in the Git repository due to size.
+You need to download them separately or generate them locally.

 **🔧 To play:**
 1. Download the file to your computer